run-ai/docs/docs/developer/cluster-api/other-resources.md

 ## How To

-To run Kubernetes Workflows with Run:ai you must add the following to the YAML:
+To run Kubernetes Workloads with Run:ai you must add the following to the YAML:

 * A namespace that is associated with a Run:ai Project.
 * A scheduler name: `runai-scheduler`.